ehswnmohseni/sunami/README.md

 4. Sending that message in your channel

 Just note that if you are Iranian like me, you must use vpn in your system

+first install telethon
+then find your api-id & api-hash of your telegram channel paste it in sonami.py finally enjoy bot!